hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/02-history.md

 ![](img/chep-acat-2024-ml.svg){. width="90%"}

-Clearly, the physicists' interests are following the developments in computer science, including the latest "winter."
+Clearly, the physicists' interests are following the developments in computer science, starting before the most recent winter.
 From personal experience, I know that Boosted Decision Trees (BDTs) were popular in the gap between the 2000 and 2015, but they rarely appear in CHEP conference talks.
 (Perhaps they were less exciting?)

 The 2024 Nobel Prize in Physics has drawn attention to connections between the theoretical basis of neural networks and statistical mechanics—particularly John Hopfield's memory networks (which have the same mathematical structure as Ising spin-glass systems in physics) and Geoffrey Hinton's application of simulated annealing to training Hopfield and restricted Boltzmann networks (gradually reducing random noise in training to find a more global optimum).
-However, this connection is distinct from the _application_ of neural networks to solve experimental physics problems—which seemed promising in the 1990's and is yielding significant results today.
+However, this connection is distinct from the _application_ of neural networks to solve experimental physics problems—which is what I'll be focusing on.

 ## Conclusion

 HEP has always needed ML.
-Since the beginning of the HEP as we know it, high energy physicists have invested heavily in computing, but their problems could not be solved without human intelligence in the workflow, which doesn't scale to large numbers of collision events.
+Since the beginning of HEP as we know it, high energy physicists have invested heavily in computing, but their problems could not be solved without human intelligence in the workflow, which doesn't scale to large numbers of collision events.
 Today, we're finding that many of the hand-written algorithms from the decades in which AI was not ready are less efficient and less capable than connectionist AI solutions, especially deep learning.

 Meanwhile, the prospect of connectionist AI has been unclear until very recently.
 Interest and funding vacillated throughout its history (including a brief dip in 2020‒2022 ([ref](https://doi.org/10.1109/AIMLA59606.2024.10531477)), before ChatGPT) as hype alternated with pessimism.
 Given this history, one could find examples to justify either extreme: it has been heavily oversold and undersold.